 Sophie Hériaud, who studied journalism at the University Institute of Technology (IUT) in Lannion, and her sister Mathilde, a business studies student, are at the initiative of the project Toi d'Europe, which is taking them on a journey across 21 European countries over an eight month period and will result in a 26 minute documentary video and web documentary.
 Their goal is to record the younger generation's feelings regarding Europe and its future.
-Sophie and Mathilde have created a website for the project where they will regularly post videos, text and photos collected during their travels.
+Sophie and Mathilde have created a website for the project where they regularly post videos, text and photos collected during their travels.

 They have already carried out half their journey, having spent 13 days in 12 eastern European countries, and will continue their work in Belgium, Luxembourg and the Netherlands, before moving south to Spain, Portugal and Italy, and then on to Norway, Finland, Sweden and Denmark.